francosparn/flask-api-customer-app/README.md

 - Basic form validations.
 - Personalized alerts on the status of a customer.
 - Custom alert messages for customer creation, deletion and editing.
-- Customers table export to Excel.
+- Export customers to Excel table.

 It uses a **REST API** developed in **Python** with the **Flask** framework.